magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 Elapsed time: 15.959 sec
 ```

-It works.
-Stop the `boot` process and reinstall `valip` in the local
+It worked.
+Now stop the running `boot` process and reinstall `valip`
-maven repository as follows:
+in the local maven repository as follows:

 ```bash
 boot pom jar install